uidoyen/xullnn.github.io/_posts/2018-09-20-memorial-of-first-reading-through.md

 About 2 years ago, I began to learn English seriously and constantly, not for reading books, just for TOEFL.
 I wanted to go abroad.
 The previous sentence might look like incomplete since I didn't say what's the purpose of going abroad, yet I didn't know.
 Pathetically in my first 27 years of life I never had a clear target, but fortunately I got one now, and I am so comforted that I stick to my English learning, it gave me a new world.

 Although I've read several(about 10) English books this year, but I always feel there's something absent, a ritual, a milestone?
 I can't tell clearly.
 But I clearly remember the first TOEFL listening material I tried to follow, a 251 words article, the record lasts about one and an half minutes, but it took me about 6 hours(spread in 3 days) to follow through it.
-Today I completely followed through - means I follow the reading of audible book while look at the paperback book - <Eyes wide open>, it took me:
+Today I completely followed through a whole English book `<Eyes wide open>`, 'follow through' means I follow the audiobook while look at the paperback book -it took me:

 - 18 days and approximately 30 hours.
 - Looking up dictionary about 1000 times.